user profile avatar

 Bio

 I am a high school senior and living in a family of 8.
 I was diagnosed with Type 1 Diabetes four years ago, and am always advocating for auto-immune diseases like mine online through social media.
-My life goals are to study abroad, and then earn a Master's in Nutrition.
-I would like to use that degree to become a Diabetes Educator, and train newly diagnosed T1D children.
+My life goals are to earn a degree in Nursing, study abroad during that process, and I would like to use that degree to become a Diabetes Educator and train newly diagnosed T1D children.
 Music and Cooking are also huge passions of mine, so I'd love to continue volunteering at local theatres and recipe developing for as long as possible.
 Most of all I want to create a happy family of my own one day!

 Education